Umit8098/Project_Django_Templates_Todo_App_FB_Authantication-1_CH-11/Readme.md

 <!-- This section should list any major frameworks that you built your project using.
 Here are a few examples.-->

+- Django Templates
+- JS
+- Bootstrap5
 - HTML
-- Bootstrap4
-- JS
-- Django Templates
+- CSS

 ## How To Use